francopasut/academic/content/en/post/pdf_python_text_extract/index.md

         text = ""
 ```

-The following fragment, then, iterates through the pages and adds the text extracted from each page to the *text* variable, separating it by a newline character (`\n`)
+The following fragment, then, iterates through the pages and adds the text extracted from each page to the *text* variable, separating it by a newline character (`\n`):

 ```python
         for page in reader.pages: